dhh1128/kila/numbers.md

 Ordinals are constructed by adding the suffix *-xm* to the number.
 This rule is completely regular.
 Thus, the translation of English 'first' or '1st' could be written as *1xm* or (less commonly) *unxm* in kila.

 Words for groups of a given size are built with numbers plus the suffix *-mqn*.
-This is analogous to the French pattern of adding *-aine* to a number: *ventaine* is a group of 20, *centaine* is a group of 100, and *douzaine* is a group of 12 &mdash; compare English *dozen*).
+This is analogous to the French pattern of adding *-aine* to a number: *ventaine* is a group of 20, *centaine* is a group of 100, and *douzaine* is a group of 12 &mdash; compare English 'dozen').
 The kila word *untomqn* means 'dozen'.
 ## Decimals

 Decimal numbers are written using a period, as in English: *3.14*.
 When spoken, the decimal point is pronounced as *ko* (the word for 'with'), and the digits after the decimal are spoken as individual digit words.
 Thus *3.14* is pronounced *si ko un kq*.